aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/truthiness.md

     (empty_object.name ?
 "Truthy" : "Falsey.")

 #=> "Uninitialized Instance variable is Falsey."

-# This is because, a reference to an uninitialized instance
-# variable @name returns nil and thus empty_object.name
-# evaluates to false.
 ```
+This is because, a reference to an uninitialized instance
+variable `@name` returns nil and thus `empty_object.name`
+evaluates as false.